davidshin0302/abernathy-clinic-patient-record/.jetclient/POST/add_patHistory_8.md

 value = '4'

 [[queryParams]]
-key = 'clinicalNote'
+key = 'note'
-value = "Patient: TestEarlyOnset Practitioner's clinicalNotes/recommendations: Patient states that they are a short term Smoker Hemoglobin A1C above recommended level"
+value = "Patient: TestEarlyOnset Practitioner's notes/recommendations: Patient states that they are a short term Smoker Hemoglobin A1C above recommended level"
 ```